The International Student Support Team Code of Practice

 The UK Council for International Student Affairs (UKCISA): www.ukcisa.org.uk

 All advice is given in good faith based on your situation, the information you have given and current Immigration Rules and UK Visas and Immigration (UKVI) practice.
-We provide advice and guidance on immigration matters relating directly to study at the University of Strathclyde, in particular Tier 4 of the Points Based System for immigration, Start-Up Visa, Short-term Study Visa and Dependant Visas.
+We provide advice and guidance on immigration matters relating directly to study at the University of Strathclyde; in particular, Tier 4 and Student visa routes of the Points Based System for immigration, Start-Up Visa, Graduate Route, Short-term Study Visa and Dependant Visas.
 We will provide advice where the principal immigration applicant is a student of the University of Strathclyde.
 Where this is not the case (for example if the principal applicant is a student at another University) we may need to refer to another agency.
-We can also provide information on other aspects of UK immigration but may need to refer you to other providers for in-depth advice or if the level advice you have requested goes beyond the advisers’ competency.
+We can also provide information on other aspects of UK immigration but may need to refer you to other providers for in-depth advice or if the level of advice you have requested goes beyond the advisers’ competency.

 Confidentiality and Data Protection

-Information you supply to us may be discussed within the International Student Support Team (including the Student Support and Development Manager).
-It may also be shared with other University services including the Visa Compliance Team where it is necessary for us to obtain more information in order to deal with your enquiry.
-We will normally seek your permission before doing so.
+Information you supply to us may be discussed within the International Student Support Team (including the Head of Student Support and Development).
+It may also be shared with other University services, including support and administrative services, where it is necessary for us to obtain more information in order to deal with your enquiry.
+However, we will normally seek your permission before sharing your information with external agencies.
 If we contact another University service or department we will share only the information that is needed in order to resolve our enquiry.

 With the exception of the circumstances described above, no information will be given to any external agency without the student’s consent, unless: